* Market ratchets up U.S. jobs data bets after strong ADP

 was tempered by caution ahead of the European Central Bank's

 "Clearly after yesterday's ADP report the market sold off

 and yields pushed higher and this persists this morning and the

-"We also have the ECB press conference at the same time ...
+"We have the ECB press conference at the same time ... so

-so there could be more volatility in the market than a clear
+there could be more volatility in the market than a clear bias."

-The U.S. data is due at 1230 GMT, just as ECB President
+The U.S. data will be released just as ECB President Mario

 The ECB is expected to hold off on further monetary stimulus